MReschenberg/WebDevTutorial/README.md

 >Windows users: You've got to install GitBash for this to work.
 Unless you're on Windows 10 (? rite..) in which case you might/probably have a bash shell..
 (TLDR; Jacqueline help)

 mkdir WebDev

 cd WebDev

 git clone https://github.com/MReschenberg/WebDevTutorial.git

 cd WebDevTutorial

 You should now have all the repo files (Including this README) and can get going on reviewing material!
 Lets look at the HTML/CSS Powerpoints first!

+Need some help with git?
+Check out [this really nice guide](http://datastructur.es/sp16/materials/guides/using-git.html) and feel free to ask Jacqueline or myself if you have any questions!